filswan/go-swan-client/README.md

 ./go-swan-client task -input-dir [car_files_dir] -out-dir [output_files_dir] -miner [Storage_provider_id] -dataset [curated_dataset] -description [description]
 ```
 **command parameters used in this step:**
-- -input-dir(Required) Input directory where the generated car files and metadata files reside in.
+- -input-dir(Required): Input directory where the generated car files and metadata files reside in.
-- -out-dir(optional) Metadata files and swan task file will be generated to this directory.
-When ommitted, Use default `[send].output_dir`, see [Configuration](#Configuration)
+- -out-dir(optional): Metadata files and swan task file will be generated to this directory.
+When ommitted, use default `[send].output_dir`, see [Configuration](#Configuration)
-- -miner(Required) Storage provider Id you want to send deal to
+- -miner(Required): Storage provider Id you want to send deal to
-- -dataset(optional) The curated dataset from which the car files are generated
+- -dataset(optional): The curated dataset from which the car files are generated
-- -description(optional) Details to better describe the data and confine the task or anything the storage provider needs to be informed.
+- -description(optional): Details to better describe the data and confine the task or anything the storage provider needs to be informed.

 **configurations used in this step:**
 - [sender].public_deal, see [Configuration](#Configuration)